peter-i-istvan/nhf-drugs/readme.md

 - loading the data

- -creating the model and the optimizer
+ - creating the model and the optimizer

 The db and data folders were created previously, so only two files needs to be in them, namely the "feature.csv" in the data folder, while the "ChCh-Miner_durgbank-chem-chem.tsv.gz" in the db folder.